 Nutreco has reported the carbon footprint of its operations since 2009.
 In our Vision 2020, we made a bold commitment to halve the footprint of our operations by 2020, looking at carbon credits to help achieve this ambition.
-Looking to 2025, Nutreco is committed to leading with a true commitment to reducing our carbon emission footprint, including significant reductions in our energy usage and the footprint of our procurement activities.
+Looking to 2025, Nutreco is committed to leading with a true commitment to reducing its carbon emission footprint, including significant reductions in our energy usage and the footprint of our procurement activities.
 We will also be monitoring our impact downstream at the farm through life-cycle assessments (LCAs).
-This will enable us to track other environmental impacts at the farm, such as nitrogen and phosphorous emissions.
+This will enable us to measure our environmental impacts at the farm.